 If this means making it to the end of an event where you may not have anywhere to charge your mobile device, you’ll need to get a mobile battery pack to give your device a boost if you start to run out of power.

 You should also make sure the mPOS device is fully charged.
 There’s nothing worse than missing out on sales because you’ve got no way to authorise transactions.
-(The iZettle Lite device is notable for particularly good battery life, because it uses a cable to connect to the smartphone or tablet, rather than power-hungry Bluetooth).

 5. Advertise your ability to accept cards

-Customers won’t always assume you’re able to accept cards, and there’s no guarantee that they will ask.
+Customers won’t always assume you’re able to accept cards, and there’s no guarantee they will ask.
 In fact, if you work in environments that people would generally expect to be “cash only” (such as product fairs), your ability to take card payments may come as a surprise.

-So, make sure you make plenty of noise about your ability to accept mobile payments, and make use of all the stickers, logos and decals on offer to you.
+So make sure you make plenty of noise about your ability to accept mobile payments, and make use of all the stickers, logos and decals on offer to you.
 Your ability to take a mobile payment could win you a customer who would have otherwise passed by due to a lack of ready cash.